natdarke/base-config/README.md

 For development we are using Docker Compose as a tool to run and network Docker containers and build images on a single local host.

-We plan to change to using a full container cluster management and orchestration tool such as Docker Swarm or Kubinetes as this is more appropriate for a production environment where there may be multiple hosts.
+We plan to change to using Kubenetes, which is a full container cluster management and orchestration tool.
+This would make the development environment more compatible with a production environment on AWS or Digital Ocean.

 ### Services